seopatel/BIS15W2021_spatel/midterm2/midterm_2.md

 ## 10 Iran                       51.2
 ## # … with 177 more rows
 ```
+**The top 5 countries that have experienced the biggest improvement in life expectancy between 1920-2020 are Kuwait, Kyrgyz Republic, Turkmenistan, South Korea, and Tajikistan.**

 5. (3 points) Make a plot that shows the change over the past 100 years for the country with the biggest improvement in life expectancy.
 Be sure to add appropriate aesthetics to make the plot clean and clear.
 Once you have made the plot, do a little internet searching and see if you can discover what historical event may have contributed to this remarkable change.

 ```r